gptscript-ai/search/README.md

 The `brave` and `brave-image` tools return search results from the [Brave Search API](https://brave.com/search/api/).

 The environment variable `GPTSCRIPT_BRAVE_SEARCH_TOKEN` must be set to your API key in order for it to work.

+### DuckDuckGo

+The `duckduckgo` tool returns search results from the [DuckDuckGo HTML-only Site](https://html.duckduckgo.com).

+No API key is required to use this tool.

 ### Google